-My organization’s approach to delivering person centered care is to celebrate the life story of every individual we serve.
-Weather it’s a guest, resident or family member we believe their life stories represent a rich tapestry that helps us identify and serve their individual wants and needs.
+My organization’s approach to delivering person-centered care is to celebrate the life story of every individual we serve.
+Whether it’s a guest, resident or family member we believe their life stories represent a rich tapestry that helps us identify and serve their individual wants and needs.
 Locus of control requires us to learn and then act on their life story details.
 This enables us to not only treat the individual as we would like to be treated- but as they would like to be treated.
 So we celebrate life stories, and we share our own.

 I came to the post-acute space from a different perspective initially- the receiving end.
 My son Cray had just been born.
 Happy, healthy- mom too.
 My 73 year old parents stayed with us for 3 months leading up to that joyous day to help with a complicated pregnancy.
 I have pictures of my dad holding Cray the day he was born.
 When things get a little rough I pull them out because they remind me how I felt when everything was good.
 It was as if the hand of God had reached down, tapped me on the shoulder and whispered in my ear “I’m real and I love you and this is what it’s all about.”